-We present \textbf{ProofWright}, an agentic framework that formally reasons about LLM-generated CUDA codes by automatically establishing two key program properties: \textit{implementation correctness} and \textit{semantic equivalence}.
+Recent works \cite{tu2025agentic, kumar2025saarthi, pothireddypalli2026agentic} have explored the use of agentic systems for formal verification, where LLMs are used to automatically orchestrate verification tools; however, our experiments (\S \ref{RQ3}) show that \textit{naively integrating formal tools with LLMs via prompt engineering alone fails spectacularly}.
+To address this challenge, we present \textbf{ProofWright}, which is an automated, feedback-driven verification methodology built on new analysis tools, libraries and agents.
+It formally reasons about LLM-generated CUDA codes by automatically establishing two key program properties: \textit{implementation correctness} and \textit{semantic equivalence}.
 The implementation correctness of the generated GPU code is ascertained by proving \textit{thread safety} (i.e., the absence of data races) and \textit{memory safety} (i.e., the absence of illegal memory accesses), while the semantic equivalence is established by checking that the generated code adheres to its original functional specification.
-Our contributions include: \begin{itemize} \item A \textit{VerCors Agent} (\S \ref{sec:vercorsagent}) that uses in-context learning and past experience to build an Annotation Guide to automatically generate minimal contracts for VerCors, an SMT-based CUDA verification tool, to prove memory and thread safety. \item The \textit{MLRocq Library} (\S \ref{subsec:mlrocq}), a formal implementation of tensor operations commonly used in machine learning applications in Rocq. \item A \textit{Semantic Equivalence Framework} (\S \ref{sec:roqagent}) that translates a PyTorch model into an equivalent Rocq implementation and an LLM agent that uses Rocq and VerCors to validate functional correctness of a CUDA implementation of the original PyTorch.